 How to Reach Gandikota Grand Canyon of India

 You can reach Gandikota Grand Canyon by booking a cab from Bangalore.
-If you are travelling from Bangalore, it is wise to stop for breakfast here because there are no decent places or even roadside eateries on your way to Gandikota.
+If you have landed in Bangalore and have availed an airport car rental directly, it is wise to stop for breakfast here because there are no decent places or even roadside eateries on your way to Gandikota.
 Carry enough water bottles and snacks for the journey.
 You will need them.

 The only eatery that comes to your rescue once you reach Gandikota canyon is the APTDC’s (Andhra Pradesh Tourism Development Corporation) hotel.
 It’s a basic hotel, but they serve decent meals with limited options which are good enough.

 As for stay, either book 4 months in advance, find accommodation in a town some distance away, or camp out in nature amongst the rocks, the stars, the river and the trees.